The Trump administration wants to take credit for a covid vaccine. Trump supporters are undermining it.

 Trump himself has been somewhat absent from the conversation, frustrating aides who say that he could have a major impact on drumming up support for vaccination, say people familiar with the discussions who spoke on the condition of anonymity to discuss sensitive matters freely.

-With so many Americans expressing doubt about the vaccine, aides say that he could convince tens of million of Americans — his most fervent supporters — that it was safe if he took it himself, the people said.
+With so many Americans expressing doubt about the vaccine, aides say Trump could convince tens of million of Americans — his most fervent supporters — that it was safe if he took it himself, the people said.
 But so far, he has not publicly announced plans to do so and has not held any major event to promote it.
-He has tweeted praising the vaccine, but has eschewed any public appearances since its release to either take it or laud it, instead spending much of his time in meetings and on phone calls about overturning the election, aides said.
+He has tweeted praising the vaccine, but he has eschewed any public appearances since its release to either take it or laud it, instead spending much of his time in meetings and on phone calls about overturning the election, aides said.

-Surgeon General Jerome Adams, Defense Secretary Christopher Miller, and Fauci from the National Institutes of Health have all had on-camera vaccines, while a number of administration officials have gotten it privately, the people said.
+Surgeon General Jerome Adams, acting defense secretary Christopher Miller and Fauci from the National Institutes of Health have all had on-camera vaccines, while a number of administration officials have gotten it privately, the people said.

-At a news conference last week, White House press secretary Kayleigh McEnany said that Trump would take the vaccine “as soon as his medical team determines it’s best.”
+At a news conference last week, White House press secretary Kayleigh McEnany said Trump would take the vaccine “as soon as his medical team determines it’s best.”
 She described the administration’s efforts to produce a coronavirus vaccine as “historic investments” that “will mark the beginning of the end of the pandemic.”